ozfortress/ozfortress_docs/docs/rules/global.md

 ### 1.9.
 Administrators
 Administrators are responsible for the efficient running of ozfortress competitions.
 Each division have assigned administrators who are the first point of contact for support and dispute resolution.
 However, all administrators can assist or deliver rulings on disputes if your division administrator is unavailable.

-The best way to contact an administrator is through our Discord's support category.
+The best way to contact an administrator is through our discord's ozfortress category, where you'll find our #admin-support channel.
 You do not need to ping administrators in these channels as we have notifications on.

 The League Director is ultimately responsible for the general running and organization of the league, its services and community.